siddhant-rajhans/BMI-Calculator/README.md

 1. 📥 Clone this repository: `git clone https://github.com/yourusername/BMI-Calculator-App.git`
 2. 🚀 Open the project in your preferred Flutter development environment.
 3. 📱 Run the app on an emulator or physical device.
+4. Also, run the applciaiton ona the native platform.

 ## License